coderextreme/X3DJSONLD/README.md

 Then go to http://localhost:3000/index.html in your web browser and select a JSON file in the pulldown.
 You can try: http://localhost:3000/X3DExamplesViewer.html

 * WARNING

 You should not put up index.html from the X3D JSON Loader found here https://github.com/coderextreme/X3DJSONLD/ and here http://coderextreme.net/X3DJSONLD/  without careful consideration of this:

 https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet

 In particular, I am choosing tags, attribute names, and attributes right out of the JSON and XML with limited filtering or checking (just checking JSON schema, which may be ignored).
-You should validate any JSON or XML being loaded into the X3D JSON Loader (yes I know it’s problematic).
-In particular, if you store XML or JSON from untrusted sources and display them in the Loader, it’s likely you will get an XSS attack.
-Please sanitize all input from untrusted source and make sure it’s valid.
-We don’t currently have XML Schema or XML Schematron for JSON data yet.
+You should validate any JSON or XML being loaded into the X3D JSON Loader (yes I know itâ€™s problematic).
+In particular, if you store XML or JSON from untrusted sources and display them in the Loader, itâ€™s likely you will get an XSS attack.
+Please sanitize all input from untrusted source and make sure itâ€™s valid.
+We donâ€™t currently have XML Schema or XML Schematron for JSON data yet.
 We do have JSON schema, but it doesn't test scripts.

-It’s in the license that I will not be liable for damages.
+Itâ€™s in the license that I will not be liable for damages.
 Please use my software with care.
 I am not a security researcher.

 If someone wants me to write a sanitizer for the X3D JSON Loader, I am willing to for $$$.
 I will need to run it by some security researchers.

 * Converting JSON files to X3D XML, Python, Java and Nashorn JavaScript

 The script, serialize.sh provides the driving software for producing XML, Python and Java, JavaScript artifacts from JSON.  simply modify and run the script to suit.
 You can change the Java Serializer or any other serializer in json2all.js.
 There is a list of serializers there with corresponding file extensions.

 * Compiling and running Java, producing diffs of JSON input and output.
 The Java serializer produces a program which produces JSON.
 You can run the output from the serializer through the Java compiler and JVM with compilejava.sh.
 This will compile the java, run it, and provide a diff with the original JSON (if any).
-There are a coupld of output zips for collecting output results.
+There are a couple of output zips for collecting output results.

 * also you can run "sh local.sh" or converting, running and diffing local files found in src/main/data.

 * Summary of shell scripts

 These have been tested recently:
 ```